sujeetpal/visitor_duration_js/README.md

 So as soon as the page loads, a start time is stored in a variable and just before unloading, the end time is stored in another variable whose difference is then stored in mysql database using Ajax.

+Output:
+The page prints time spent by visitor on every visit.

 Languages:
 PHP
 JavaScript